 - Wear appropriate neutral colored clothing; no bright colors, designs, etc.

-- Change your computer’s desktop background to a solid neutral color, or use the downloadable convention branded background.
+- Change your computer’s desktop background to a solid. neutral color.

 - Close all other windows being used to eliminate the possibility of participants seeing information you won't want them to see.